-For additional information on Google Rails Premium, read our Rails Premium Overview article.
-Additionally, check out our Five Guys case study to see how Google Rails Premium has impacted their businesses.
+For additional information on Google, read our Network Overview article.
+Additionally, check out our Five Guys case study to see how Google has impacted their businesses.

 Google My Business